-- Representative may rise to a Point of Order if he/she believes that the Committee/Council is proceeding in a manner contrary to these rules, - The Representative will be recognized immediately by the Chair and the point ruled on, - A Representative rising to a Point of Order may not speak substantively on any matter, - If a Representative's ability to participate in the Committee/Council's deliberations is impaired for any reason, the Representative may rise to a Point of Order, - A Point of Order may interrupt a speaker. - 6.2 Point of Information.
-A Point of Information is raised to the Chair if a Representative wishes to obtain a clarification of procedure or a statement of the matters before the Committee/Council. - Representatives may not interrupt a speaker on a Point of Information. - Point of Inquiry.
+6.1 Point of Order.
+During the discussion of any matter, a Representative may rise to a Point of Order if he/she believes that the Committee/Council is proceeding in a manner contrary to these rules,

+• The Representative will be recognized immediately by the Chair and the point ruled on,

+• A Representative rising to a Point of Order may not speak substantively on any matter,

+If a Representative's ability to participate in the Committee/Council's deliberations is impaired for any reason, the Representative may rise to a Point of Order, A Point of Order may interrupt a speaker.

+6.2 Point of Information.
+A Point of Information is raised to the Chair if a Representative wishes to obtain a clarification of procedure or a statement of the matters before the Committee/Council,

+• Representatives may not interrupt a speaker on a Point of Information.

+6.3 Point of Inquiry.
 During substantive debate, a Representative may question a speaker by rising to a Point of Inquiry,

-- Questions must be directed through the Chair and may be made only after the speaker has concluded his/her remarks, but before he/she has yielded the floor, - Representatives may not interrupt a speaker on a Point of Inquiry, - See also Speeches (rule 2.3).
+• Questions must be directed through the Chair and may be made only after the speaker has concluded his/her remarks, but before he/she has yielded the floor,

+• Representatives may not interrupt a speaker on a Point of Inquiry,

+• See also Speeches (rule 2.3).

-7. Procedural Motions in Order of Priority
+Procedural Motions in Order of Priority